OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 See section on Cik for the new table needed to do those implementation steps.

+## January 2026 DB Update

+A lot of progress has been made in the last 1-2 years.
+Here is a summary:

+- For efficiency reasons, the readings view have been changed so they:
+  - They depend on both the meter unit (as before) and the graphic unit.
+OED reading graphics go from a meter and, therefore, a meter unit to a graphic unit.
+Thus, the views now directly store the values needed for hourly and daily views.
+Timing has found that hourly and daily reading data requests are normally in the 20-30 ms time range.
+  - The meter hourly table is always calculated first.
+Then the 24 hours in a day are combined to form the meter daily table.
+Next, the group hourly table is formed by combining the needed meters/meter units for each meter in a group.
+The group daily table is formed by combing the daily meter values in a similar way to the group hourly table.
+This is done rather than summing the group hourly view since there are almost always fewer meters in a group than hours in a day.
+- meter_hourly_readings_unit uses a CTE name base_hourly to process the original (raw) meter data.
+The reasons are detailed below in this document.
+- All functions to return readings to the user were updated.
+Note the original conversion that did not vary by time are represented by a start time of -infinity and and end time of +infinity.
+  - The meter line readings for raw (meter level) readings do not use the views for reasons given below in this document.
+The process the original readings and then convert to the needed graphic unit.
+Using the readings table and doing the conversions on-the-fly is more expensive at the time of request than the hourly and daily that use the views.
+This is believed to be okay since raw is less commonly used and it is limited to 1440 points at this time.
+Timing found it to be acceptable.
+- Many other minor to modest changes were made but not discussed here.

+There are some outstanding items to still address:

+- Using hourly and daily views means the computation occurs in advance and then the graphic reading functions access those values.
+This pushes the complex and costly computation to the update of the views which only happens periodically.
+It also expanded the needed DB storage but that was deemed okay.
+However, with more views that are each larger and with update logic being more expensive, the CPU time and elapsed time to do this has grown significantly.
+While this is a background DB task, its resource usage is significantly greater than desired.
+The view updates (refresh) currently do all values in the view table.
+In reality, only a small number of the readings typically change between refreshing.
+For example, if you refresh every hour then only the new readings for that hour would typically change.
+These are the ideas for trying to optimize the views:
+  - [timescaleDB.md](../timescaleDB/timescaleDB.md) discusses and attempt to use the timescaleDB system that can be used with Postgres.
+It is supposed to only update needed items within a view so it should be significantly faster.
+However, it has issue with our generate_series and a couple of other features used.
+This work made some progress but more research/testing is needed to see if this is viable.
+  - [view.md in limiting refreshing section](../views/views.md#limiting-refreshing) discusses earier thought on manually doing this.
+The basic idea is OED would tract what had changed in readings and only update the needed view values.
+This has not been investigated to see if it can be done because using a standard package would be more desirable.
+  - The options above and any other ideas need to be looked into to find a viable solution and then it needs to be implemented.
+- The results have been manually tested and appear to be correct.
+However, systematic testing is needed. @huss has a spreadsheet that can, for some cases, calculate the expected graphic reading values.
+This needs to be completed, the testing in src/server/test/web/ for readings and described in the [testing document](../testing/testing.md) need to be used as the basis for creating similar tests for time-varying readings.
+There are a lot of details to work out in doing this.
+This is actually testing the route but that indirectly tests the model and DB code.
+The goal is to do one of each type of test to show it works.
+OED will then document all the needed tests and others can systematically implement them.

+issue with view time to create

 ## UI for time-varying conversions

 As is the current case, all pages for conversions will be restricted to admins.